ahoef/jekyll-blog/_posts/2016-01-05-flashcard-app.md

 title:  "Three Implementations of a Flashcard App"
 date:   2016-01-05
 categories:
-excerpt: "To see the differences between frameworks, I recently built the same web app in vanilla ES2015, React & Redux, and Angular 2.
+excerpt: "To see the differences between frameworks, I recently built the same web app in vanilla ES6, React & Redux, and Angular 2.
 It's a basic flashcard app, where users can paginate forward and backward through cards, and click to reveal answers.
-I had a lot of fun cooking up some fancy Sass mixins, but the real gain in this project was thinking about the same data modeling in three different ways."
+I had a lot of fun cooking up some fancy Sass mixins, but the real gain in this project was thinking about the same data modeling and event streams in three different ways."
 image: "/images/flashcard-app.png"
 ---

 Last month I started a new project at work, the magnitude of which is greater than anything else I've worked on in the past!
 One of the first and most important steps in tackling this huge project was to decide on a tech stack that best meets the business' needs as a global e-commerce company.
 So in recent weeks, I, along with a team of other developers at URBN, have had the opportunity to take several languages and frameworks for a test drive to evaluate pros and cons.

-In this spirit of exploration, I worked on a few of my own JavaScript framework prototypes outside of work - I built the same web app in vanilla ES2015, React & Redux, and Angular 2.
+In this spirit of exploration, I worked on a few of my own JavaScript framework prototypes outside of work - I built the same web app in vanilla ES6, React & Redux, and Angular 2.
 It's a basic flashcard app, where users can paginate forward and backward through cards, and click to reveal answers.
-I had a lot of fun cooking up some fancy Sass mixins, but the real gain in this project was thinking about the same data modeling in three different ways.
+I had a lot of fun cooking up some fancy Sass mixins, but the real gain in this project was thinking about the same data modeling and event streams in three different ways.

 <img src="/images/flashcard-app.png">

 <br>

-###Version 1: [JavaScript Flashcards](http://www.ahoef.co/js-flashcards), built with vanilla ES2015 & jQuery###
+###Version 1: [JavaScript Flashcards](http://www.ahoef.co/js-flashcards), built with vanilla ES6 & jQuery###

-For this version I used Babel & Browserify to transpile JavaScript so that I could use ES2015 syntax and features such as import/export statements, classes, promises, template strings, & arrow functions.
+For this version I used Babel & Browserify to transpile JavaScript so that I could use ES6 syntax and features such as import/export statements, classes, promises, template strings, & arrow functions.

 There are a number of starter repos for build setups, but I started with Code School's [babel-with-gulp](https://github.com/codeschool/babel-with-gulp) repo to avoid some potential headaches with getting code to transpile.
 The gulpfile in that repo only builds JS, so I added in functionality to watch JS files and also to compile & watch Sass files.
 From there I started building out a basic MVC pattern, where a controller's promise chain calls model methods and ultimately renders out the view.
 This is what the <code>.render</code> method looks like: